 Busy doesn’t necessarily mean productive.
 Make sure each team member is working on what they can accomplish best.
 You can get more done in less time if you have the right people on a task.
 Delegating increases efficiency and can help you meet your goals.

 If you constantly find yourself saying, “There’s just not enough time,” you might have to admit that you can’t do it all.
 Whether it’s asking a co-worker for help, working with another team, or hiring a vendor, someone else may be better able to do the work.

-If you need help tracking metrics, preparing status reports or creating project newsletters, don’t forget you can always delegate to IP Services.
+If you need help tracking metrics, preparing status reports or creating project newsletters, don’t forget you can always delegate to IPS.
 Our program management services can help with all that and more.

 Stay informed with industry-relevant emails curated by our team of experts.